Retirement Retirement Planning

 Robert Kneschke/Adobe senior couple discussing financial documents with their advisor while sitting in her office

-If you make changes to your investments periodically to account for your spending needs, market conditions, and changing time horizons, you’re taking good care of your portfolio.
+If you make changes to your investments periodically to account for your spending needs, market conditions, and changing time horizons, then you're taking good care of your portfolio.

 You aren't tempted to switch things up daily or weekly, but you check on your accounts a few times a year to ensure everything is in good shape.